PipeWire/pipewire/INSTALL.md

 /etc/alsa/conf.d/99-pipewire-default.conf
 ```

-With this setup, `aplay -l` should list a pipewire: device that can be used as
+With this setup, `aplay -l` should list a pipewire device that can be used as
 a regular alsa device for playback and record.

 ### JACK emulation